-Wholesale funding
+Wholesale Funding

-For the quarter ended June 30, 2021, the Company's secured wholesale funding and asset exchange transactions, and unsecured wholesale funding transactions comprises 27% and 17%, respectively, of its total weighted cash outflow amount.
+For the quarter ended June 30, 2022, the Company's unsecured wholesale funding transactions and secured funding and asset exchange transactions were 18% and 21%, respectively, of its total weighted cash outflow amount.

 Additional unsecured funding needs for the Company are available through term borrowings from the Company's parent, UBS AG.
 These sources are used to support the cash needs of the Company's businesses and fund its liquidity buffer.